Lorp/samsa/docs/samsa-gui.md

 * `fonts/<font1.ttf>` — any number of fonts to appear in the “Fonts ready to load” panel

-## `samsa-config.js`
+## samsa-config.js

 This file is intended for Samsa customization.
 It can be empty, or even absent (though the latter will cause an error).

-An important use case is to populate the “Fonts ready to load” panel with a custom list, the `GLOBAL.fontList` array.
+An important use case is to populate the “Fonts ready to load” panel with a custom list, the `CONFIG.fontList` array.
 Each object in the array has a `url` property pointing to a font available on the same domain as Samsa (so use relative URLs).
 Loading these font files is  performed by JavaScript’s `fetch()` function, which requires a web server setup (e.g. Apache), so these _will not work_ when Samsa is invoked by simple double-click.
 However, local files can be converted to base64 and embedded in `samsa-config.js` using the `file:` protocol.
 The online converter [base64encode.org](https://www.base64encode.org) produces suitable base64 strings from uploaded files.
 This repo’s `samsa-config.js` includes MutatorSans.ttf in this way (commented out) to show the syntax.
 This method is also suitable for automatic generation of `samsa-config.js`, as is done in [Variable Font Test HTML script](https://github.com/mekkablue/Glyphs-Scripts/) by [@mekkablue](https://github.com/mekkablue), which invokes a just-downloaded version of Samsa.
 Setting the `preload` property to true causes that font to be loaded immediately.

 Customizations to the UI themes are also best done in `samsa-config.js`.
+Edit the `CONFIG.panels` array to change the order and positioning (left or right) of the panels.
+By default the Glyphs panel is on the right, all other are on the left.

 `samsa-config.js` replaces the previous functionality that used `samsa-fonts.json`.